 “The improvement of understanding is for two ends: first our own increase for knowledge; secondly, to enable us to deliver that knowledge to others.” -John Locke

 Defining what an informative speech is can be both straight-forward and somewhat tricky at the same time.
-Very simply, an can first be defined as a speech based entirely and exclusively on facts.
+Very simply, an informative speech can first be defined as a speech based entirely and exclusively on facts.
 Basically, an informative speech conveys knowledge, a task that every person engages in every day in some form or another.
 Whether giving someone who is lost driving directions, explaining the specials of the day as a server, or describing the plot of a movie to friends, people engage in forms of informative speaking daily.
 Secondly, an informative speech does not attempt to convince the audience that one thing is better than another.
 It does not advocate a course of action.

 Consider the following two statements: